from Guide to Machine Learning on Apr 2, 2023

 Large Language Models (LLMs) have gained widespread popularity and adoption but are fairly complex to understand.
 In this post, we explain how an LLM works; critically, we explain how it works using just natural language.

-Large Language Models (LLMs) are effectively scaled-up versions of an operation called a transformer.
-This transformer performs the heavy lifting in a language model, allowing the model to accept multiple words as input and generate multiple words as output.
+This transformer performs the heavy lifting in a language model.
 However, these transformers are fairly complicated, resulting in complex architecture diagrams and un-intuitive explanations.

 In this post, we'll take an intuition-first approach to avoid this information overload, introducing the intuition for how transformers function using only natural language and a tiny smidgen of math.